Question: I have a clivia plant, or kaffir lily, and would like to know something about its culture.

 This won’t hurt the plant but under such treatment it is not likely to produce its annual spring or early summer bulb flower crop.

 Clivias purchased from catalogs are shipped bare roots and often wrapped.
 These are most often quite large plants requiring a six to eight-inch pot.
 Place about an inch of drainage material in the pot and use a potting mix such as you might use for amaryllis bulbs.

 If it is planted in an eight-inch pot it will not need replanting for five or six years.
 As it begins each season’s growth, scrape away an inch of the topsoil, replace it with fresh soil and it will be all set for the year.

 Growing Clivias Outdoors

-You can summer clivia by plunging the pot in a shady nook in the garden.
-In some parts of California these plants are used for landscaping.
+You can summer clivia by plunging the pot in a dappled shade (indirect light) nook in the garden.
+In some parts of California, these plants are used for landscaping.
 Bring the plant into the house before the first frost.

 Transplanting usually deters plants from producing next season’s blooms.
 Since older plants often have 15 to 20 leaves there may be times when the plant must be transferred to a new pot or when it will have to be divided.

 To divide, knock the plant out of the pot.
 Use a sharp knife to cut away offsets, making sure you cut plenty of root with them.
 Plant the offsets in five-inch pots with a well-drained potting mix and leave them in these pots for at least a year.

 Give them the same treatment you give older plants.
 Use the knife to cut through sheathed dark green foliage and their attached roots.
 Plant these divisions as you plant offsets.